Angel (manga)

 Angel is a hentai manga series written and illustrated by U-Jin.
 The original manga series met with controversy in 1990–1991 in Japan and was retired from its magazine serialization.
-It was adapted into an OVA of the same name and a sequel called Angel: the women whom delivery host Kosuke Atami healed.
+It was adapted into an OVA of the same name.
 The manga was also succeeded by a manga called Angel: the women whom delivery host Kosuke Atami healed, and succeeded again by another manga called Angel: the women whom delivery host Kosuke Atami healed season 2.

-Plot

-Story

-The story is about the adventures of sexually driven boy Kosuke Atami and his friend Shizuka.
-It's a gag comedy with strong touches of eroticism, where the main concept is how Kosuke helps people through the story.

-Characters

 Original manga publication

 Angel, also known as Angel: Highschool Sexual Bad Boys & Girls Story (prior to the Japanese controversy), Angel: Delight Slight Light Kiss Story (after it resumed serialization but before its complete ban) and currently Angel: Sexual boys and girls highschool story (in order to differentiate it from the sequels), started its publication in the magazine Weekly Young Sunday published by Shogakukan.
 Because of the controversy, its serialization was interrupted in 1991 and only three volumes were published by Shogakukan.
 It was later fully reprinted by Cybele Publishing (also known as Cybele Shuppan), which also included two new volumes for a total of 7 volumes, although Cybele volumes had in fact less pages than Shogakukan volumes.
 In the cover of the Cybele volumes, the legend "We came back!" can be read above the title, in reference to the incident that provoked its temporal ban.
 The manga was published in Taiwan by company Li-Yi, in France by Tonkam and in Spain by Norma Editorial in Cybele's edition.